geclos/bootstrapper/README.md

 command.

 ### Dependencies
-A small caveat: your projets are run within docker containers so dependencies should not be installed from the host unless you want to end up with a nice mess.
-The easiest ways to install a new dependency are:
-- Modify your Gemfile of package.json files and rebuild the images with `docker-compose build`
+A small caveat: your projets are run within Docker containers so dependencies should not be installed from the host unless you want to end up with a nice mess.
+The easiest way to install a new dependency is to add it to your package.json or Gemfile and then rebuild the Docker container.

+### Running Rails/Rake commands
+Most Rails/Rake commands should be run from inside the container.
+You can do this at runtime with the `run` command, as such:
-- Install at runtime with `docker-compose run <frontend|backend> <YOUR_DEPENDENCY_INSTALLATION_COMMAND>`
+`docker-compose run backend <YOUR_COMMAND>`

 Happy coding!